jp3dro/waitq/README.md

 - Get `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` and `STRIPE_SECRET_KEY`.
 - Add webhook: `http://localhost:3000/api/stripe/webhook` and save `STRIPE_WEBHOOK_SECRET`.

-### Twilio (SMS + WhatsApp)
+### BulkGate (SMS + WhatsApp)
-- Get `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN` and create a Messaging Service; set `TWILIO_MESSAGING_SERVICE_SID`.
-- For WhatsApp via Twilio:
-  - In Twilio Console, enable WhatsApp sandbox for testing or request production access.
-  - Set `TWILIO_WHATSAPP_FROM` to your WA-enabled number in the format `whatsapp:+14155238886` (use your own number once approved).
-  - In Sandbox, join the sandbox by sending the join code from the console to the sandbox number from your test phone.
+- In Portal → Modules & APIs, create an API and note `BULKGATE_APPLICATION_ID` and `BULKGATE_APPLICATION_TOKEN`.
+- Set these in `.env.local`.
-  - In production, ensure your WhatsApp templates are approved before sending business-initiated messages.
+- WhatsApp: ensure your sender and any required templates are approved in BulkGate; messages are sent when "WhatsApp" is checked in the Add form.
-  - Notes:
-    - We send using the API directly; no Messaging Service SID is required for WhatsApp.
-    - We will attempt SMS and/or WhatsApp depending on the checkboxes in the Add form.

 ## Routes
 - Public: `/`, `/pricing`, `/login`, `/w/[token]` (customer status)